-BIOL 100L: Human Biology Lab
+BIOL 100L: Human Biology Lab Credits: 1

-Prereg: Qualified for ENG 100.

-Coreq: BIOL 100

-Description: This lab course complements the human biology lecture with an emphasis on basic science concepts using the gross and microscopic anatomy and physiology of the ten systems of the human body.
+Class Hours: 3 lab Prereq: Qualified for ENG 100.
+Coreq: BIOL 100 Description: This lab course complements the human biology lecture with an emphasis on basic science concepts using the gross and microscopic anatomy and physiology of the ten systems of the human body.

-BIOL 110V: Projects in Biology
+BIOL 110V: Projects in Biology Credits: 1 - 2

 Class Hours: Meetings arranged Prereq: "B" or higher in BIOL 171, BOT 101, BOT 130, MICR 130, and SCI 121.
 Approval of instructor.
-Recommended: Qualified for ENG 100
+Recommended: Qualified for ENG 100.

 Comments: May be repeated once for a maximum of 4 credits.
-Semester Offered: Fall, Spring,
+Semester Offered: Fall, Spring, Summer